grafana/agent/docs/sources/flow/config-language/expressions/referencing_exports.md

 ---

 # Referencing component exports

-Referencing exports is what enables River to dynamically configure and connect components using expressions.
-While components can work in isolation, they're more useful when one component's behavior and data flow is bound to the exports of another, building a dependency relationship between the two.
+Referencing exports enables River to configure and connect components dynamically using expressions.
+While components can work in isolation, they're more useful when one component's behavior and data flow are bound to the exports of another, building a dependency relationship between the two.

-Such references can only appear as part of another component's arguments or a config block's fields.
-That means that components cannot reference themselves.
+Such references can only appear as part of another component's arguments or a configuration block's fields.
+Components can't reference themselves.

 ## Using references

-These references are built by combining the component's name, label and named export with dots.
+You build references by combining the component's name, label, and named export with dots.

-For example, the contents of a file exported by the `local.file` component labeled `target` might be referenced as `local.file.target.content`.
+For example, you can reference the contents of a file exported by the `local.file` component labeled `target` as `local.file.target.content`.
-Similarly, a `prometheus.remote_write` component instance labeled `onprem` will expose its receiver for metrics on `prometheus.remote_write.onprem.receiver`.
+Similarly, a `prometheus.remote_write` component instance labeled `onprem` exposes its receiver for metrics on `prometheus.remote_write.onprem.receiver`.

-Let's see that in action:
+The following example shows some references.

 ```river
 local.file "target" {
   filename = "/etc/agent/target"